-Civil and Structural Engineering at Heriot-Watt is ranked in the top 150 universities in the world (13th in the UK and 2nd in Scotland) in the QS World University Rankings by Subject 2020.
+Civil and Structural Engineering at Heriot-Watt is ranked in the top 150 universities in the world, top 18 in the UK and 2nd in Scotland (QS World Uni Rankings by Subject 2021).

-Civil Engineering at Heriot-Watt University is ranked 8th in the UK and 2nd in Scotland for overall satisfaction in the National Student Survey 2020 with 94% of respondents satisfied overall with their course.
+We are ranked 8th in the UK and 2nd in Scotland for overall satisfaction (National Student Survey 2020).

 Engineering is the art of the possible.
 Throughout the world, civil and structural engineers provide the infrastructure which underpins economic development and ensures a better quality of life.
 The challenge for the modern engineer is to achieve this whilst minimising the impact on the environment.